Available Fellowships

 Long-Term Awards

-The Huntington offers 13 long-term fellowships for nine to 12 months in residence, each with a stipend of $50,000.
-Although nine of these are open to scholars working on projects in any area where The Huntington’s collections are strong, there are specific awards for maritime history (the Kemble Fellowship), the history of medicine (the Molina Fellowship), and the history of science (the Dibner Fellowship).
+The Huntington offers 13 academic year fellowships for nine to 11 months in residence, each with a stipend of $50,000, and 2 academic term fellowships for 4-5 months in residence with a stipend of $25,000.
+Although nine of the academic year fellowships are open to scholars working on projects in any area where The Huntington’s collections are strong, there are specific awards for maritime history (the Kemble Fellowship), the history of medicine (the Molina Fellowship), and the history of science (the Dibner Fellowship).
 Three awards (the Thom Fellowships) are reserved for recent postdoctoral scholars.
+The academic term fellowships are open to scholars working on projects in any of The Huntington’s collections strengths.

-Long-term fellows are expected to be in continuous residence at The Huntington, present at a two-day introductory symposium in September, and participate in weekly working group sessions from October to May.
+Long-term fellows are expected to be in continuous residence at The Huntington.
+Academic year fellows present at a two-day introductory symposium in September, and participate in weekly working group sessions from October to May.
+Academic term fellows participate in the weekly working group sessions for the term in which they are in residence.

 Eligibility: Only those who hold a Ph.D. or who have successfully defended a dissertation by the application deadline are eligible.